achtnullzwei/Doorman/docs/en/reference/esphome-component.md

 ```

 ## Command Data
-The `CommandData` structure is used internally and can also be used in the `on_command`.
+The `CommandData` struct is used internally and can also be used in the `on_command`.

 ```c++
 struct CommandData {